Planning a Romantic Evening in San Diego

 Balboa Park may be one of the most romantic places in San Diego.
 The park itself stretches over 1200 acres of land and there are many quiet spots inside the park where you can enjoy a picnic without distraction.

-If you’re planning on heading to December Nights with a date this year, you need to time this one just right, in order to beat the crowd (and what a crowd it is), but it’s definitely worth it.
+If you’re planning on heading to December Nights around the Holidays with a date this year, you need to time this one just right, in order to beat the crowd (and what a crowd it is), but it’s definitely worth it.

 The crowd doesn’t really arrive until after sundown.
 The trick is to arrive just before the sunset, or even before, so that you can get a good parking space.
 Take a small wine and cheese picnic to eat on the grass for a romantic dinner, or just visit one of the cafes or restaurants in the park.

 After the dinner portion of your date, explore the festive Holiday happenings, watch the tree lighting, and visit the free museums before heading back to your car and beating the departure crowd as well.
 If you time it right, this can be one of the most romantic dates on the list.